 Our work was a part of a larger USAID-funded project in collaboration with lead implementer Creative Associates International and the project, abbreviated as REWARD,* supported the West African leaders in ECOWAS to respond quicker and more effectively to emerging violent conflicts.
 While Karuna Center focused primarily on strategies for effective non-military responses that can prevent the escalation of conflict, another partner in the project, Fund for Peace, offered their renowned expertise on mechanisms for early warning.

 In early 2019, we facilitated a training exercise in which 12 departments across ECOWAS developed coordinated, multi-leveled responses to a hypothetical crisis in an imaginary nation.
 Then, in January 2020, we supported ECOWAS staff to practice designing a response to a real situation—the complex humanitarian crisis in the Lake Chad basin, impacted by climate change, irrigation practices, and violent extremism.

-As the COVID-19 pandemic has continued to unfold in 2020, Karuna Center has worked as part of REWARD to develop and lead a series of webinars and virtual trainings on the use of practical tools and procedures to coordinate responses to emerging conflicts.
+As the COVID-19 pandemic continued to unfold throughout 2020, Karuna Center worked as part of REWARD to develop and lead a series of webinars and virtual trainings on the use of practical tools and procedures to coordinate responses to emerging conflicts.
 These tools were developed to support the ECOWAS Conflict Prevention Framework—which emphasizes “human security” in all its dimensions rather than just preventing violent conflict alone.
 This is especially important when a threat like COVID-19 emerges that may increase vulnerability to conflict.
 To protect human security in this context requires strategic work across economic, political, security, health, and other sectors of governance.

 *REWARD is an acronym for Reacting to Early Warning and Response Data.